Ionians: Biblical

-The date of the Book of Isaiah cannot precede the date of the man Isaiah, in the 8th century BC.

 Assyrian

 Some letters of the Neo-Assyrian Empire in the 8th century BC record attacks by what appear to be Ionians on the cities of Phoenicia:For example, a raid by the Ionians (ia-u-na-a-a) on the Phoenician coast is reported to Tiglath-Pileser III in a letter from the 730s BC discovered at Nimrud.

 The Assyrian word, which is preceded by the country determinative, has been reconstructed as *Iaunaia.
 More common is ia-a-ma-nu, ia-ma-nu and ia-am-na-a-a with the country determinative, reconstructed as Iamānu.
 Sargon II related that he took the latter from the sea like fish and that they were from "the sea of the setting sun."
 If the identification of Assyrian names is correct, at least some of the Ionian marauders came from Cyprus:Sargon's Annals for 709, claiming that tribute was sent to him by 'seven kings of Ya (ya-a'), a district of Yadnana whose distant abodes are situated a seven-days' journey in the sea of the setting sun', is confirmed by a stele set up at Citium in Cyprus 'at the base of a mountain ravine ... of Yadnana.'